dasaditi/machineLearning/forestCover/ForestCover.md

 practices.

 The study area includes four wilderness areas located in the Roosevelt National Forest of northern Colorado.
 Each observation is a 30m x 30m patch.
-We are asked to predict an integer classification for the forest cover type.
+We will be predicting an integer classification for the forest cover type.
 The seven types are:

 	1. Spruce/Fir
 	2. Lodgepole Pine